 You can use kale, arugula (rocket salad), watercress, or any other collard green.
 The flavor profile will be slightly different for all combinations.

 What can you use instead of sunflower seeds?

 You can use any other nuts and seeds actually.
-The most popular ones to make vegan pesto is cashew nuts and pine nuts.
+The most popular ones to make vegan pesto is cashew nuts (like in our red pesto tofu pasta recipe) and pine nuts.

 If you are looking for nut substitutes try almonds, pecans, or walnuts.

 If you have a nut allergy, pepitas (pumpkin seeds) or hemp seeds work just fine.
 We choose sunflower seeds for their budget-friendly nature as well as because we just love using sunflower seeds in place of other nuts and seeds.